Top 10 Largest States In Nigeria By Population 2022

 #2 KANO STATE (16 MILLION)

-Kano state has one of the country’s largest landmasses, so it is expected to be among one of the most populated areas.
+Kano state has one of the largest landmasses in the country so it expected to be among one of the most populated areas.
 It is one of the prominent areas in northern Nigeria.
-It was the most populated state as of the last census carried out in 2006, with a total population of 9,401,288.
-It rose in 2011 and had an estimated figure of 11,058,300.
+It was the most populated state as the census carried out in 2006 with a total population of 9,401,288.
+It rose and in 2011 and had an estimated figure of 11,058,300.

 Presently, Kano has a population of over 16 million and sits behind Lagos as the second most populated state.
 Being the most popular state in the North and the second most industrialized state in the country, it is a no-brainer that Kano makes it to this list.